fmichea/sm64-livesplit-autosplitter/README.md

 sm64-livesplit-autosplitter.asl - Super Mario 64 Livesplit Auto-Splitter
 ========================================================================

 This is my personal autosplitter for livesplit to be used with Project64 1.6 for Super Mario 64.
-Should work pretty well but if you find issues, let me know I'll try to fix them.

 It is heavily (**heavily**) inspired by a few other autosplitter, however these did not quite do it for me*, so I decided to write my own.
 Still this would not exist without them, so please check them out: